 Work in the local community further developed both with local primary schools and community groups.
 The Trustees would like to thank the Headteachers of local primary schools for their continued support of primary liaison projects.
 The School ensures a successful transition from primary schools through various liaison activities over the academic year and this work continues.
-In summer 2022, students with places starting September 2022 were offered the chance to visit the School for the first time for two years.
+In summer 2023, students with places starting September 2023 were offered the chance to visit the School.

 The Trust thanks local businesses and individuals who have offered financial support and/or their professional time.
-The new all-weather football pitch provided with a large grant from the Football Foundation is proving to be a major community asset with a high level of bookings and extensive use by the School.
+The all-weather football pitch provided with a large grant from the Football Foundation continues to provide a major community asset alongside our grass pitches, with a high level of bookings and extensive use by the School.
 The Trust employs a Football Development Officer to improve community outreach and ensure full use of this local sporting facility.
+The new Fitness Suite and Dance Studio provide further facilities for use by the School and the community, with a range of classes in place from September 2023 for the students and staff after the school day and for the wider community in the evenings and at weekends